 Beardsley’s Cider Mill & Orchard

 As the name suggests, everyone has got to try the cider during a visit to Beardsley’s.
-The small-batch apple press is state-of-the-art – washing and scrubbing apples twice and pasteurizing the juice with ultra violet (UV) light instead of heat to preserve the fresh apple flavor.
+The small-batch apple press is state-of-the-art – washing and scrubbing apples twice and pasteurizing the juice with ultra violet (UV) light instead of using heat to preserve the fresh apple flavor.
 The 5,000 dwarf trees featuring 26 apple varieties are just as comprehensive, but the kiddos do the work picking while you sit back and relax.